spesmilo/electrum-docs/hardfork.rst

 --------------

-Electrum (version 2.9 and higher) is able to detect consensus failures between servers (blochchain forks), and lets users select their branch of the fork.
+Electrum (version 2.9 and higher) is able to detect consensus failures between servers (blockchain forks), and lets users select their branch of the fork.

 * Electrum will download and validate block headers sent by servers